yuchen12345/ECE1724-Large-Language-Model-Inference-Service/README.md

 ## 3. Tentative Plan
 The project will be completed collaboratively by two members, with each person focusing on distinct but interdependent technical components to ensure a smooth integration of the entire system.
 The division of responsibilities is as follows:
-- Team Member A (Yuchen)
+- Team Member A
 	- Focuses on integrating the Candle or Burn library for running LLMs.
 	- Implements the model loading, unloading, and inference execution logic.
 	- Tune performance parameters such as batch size and memory mapping.
 	- Ensures that inference supports both synchronous execution and token streaming.
+ 	- Testing
+  		- Designs test cases to validate all API endpoints.
+		- Conducts performance evaluations and documents results.
-- Team Member B (Victoria)
+- Team Member B
 	- Backend Infrastructure:
 		- Responsible for the overall server design and implementation using Axum.
 		- Builds REST endpoints and ensures concurrent handling of inference requests.
 		- Implements Server-Sent Events streaming pipeline.
 		- Works closely with the model integration lead to expose inference APIs.
-	- Frontend and Testing
+	- Frontend
 		- Develops the minimal web-based chat interface for demonstration.
 		- Implements client-side streaming logic.
-		- Designs test cases to validate all API endpoints.
-		- Conducts performance evaluations and documents results.

 We plan to organize the work into five phases—including setup, vertical slice, feature expansion, test, and documentation/delivery phases:
 ### Phase 1—Research & Setup (10-06 to 10-12)